Currently, the 3G rule does NOT apply at the university (according to the general decree of the city of Oldenburg).

-There are no special regulations regarding the responsibility for approval.
-The "Guidelines for the approval of business trips" of the University of Oldenburg apply.
-The authorizing units are responsible for evaluating the justifications given and, if necessary, the hygiene and protection measures presented.
-Approval must be based on strict standards.
+When approving business trips, consideration must also be given to the restrictions or damage that would result if the business trip did not take place.
+There are no special regulations for the responsibility for approval.
+The "Regulations of the Guideline for the Approval of Business Trips" of the University of Oldenburg apply.
+The approving authorities are responsible for evaluating the reasons given and, if applicable, the hygiene and protective measures presented.

 Current informationon on international travel was provided in the staff mail from 06/26/2020:

 Due to the ongoing COVID-19 pandemic and the upcoming vacation season, the current notes on public service and collective bargaining law concerning international travel apply (ordinance for civil servants issued by the Interior Ministry of Lower Saxony on 06/11/2020 [RdErl. des MI vom 11.06.2020 für Beamtinnen und Beamte] and the ordinance for employees subject to collective agreements issued by the Finance Ministry on 06/18/2020 [RdErl. des MF vom 18.06.2020 für Tarifbeschäftigte], German only).

 - Notes under employment law (Dienstrechtliche Hinweise) dealing with the coronavirus (here: leisure travel abroad):

 Employees subject to collective agreements:

 - Notes under collective bargaining law (Tarifrechtliche Hinweise) dealing with the coronavirus (here: leisure travel abroad):

 https://uol.de/fu/dezernat1/_intranet/RdErl._MF_20200618_-_VD_4_35_29_N1.pdf (German only)